connectedtech/connectedtech.com/index.md

     The Design Blocks can be used without Forestry but to harness the power of Blocks we recommend using <a href="https://forestry.io">Forestry</a>.
 Once the site is imported you can immediately create new sites and make them fully customizable.
+- template: 3-column-text
+  block: three-column-1
+  col_1:
+    headline: Column 1
+    content: This is content
+    slug: ''
+  col_2:
+    headline: Column 2
+    content: And a bit more...
+    slug: ''
+  col_3:
+    headline: Column 3
+    content: Here's the rest of it!
+    slug: ''
 - template: full-width-media-element
   block: media-1
   image: "/uploads/2018/06/21/theme.png"